OfficeForProductSafetyAndStandards/cosmetic-product-notifications/cosmetics-web/spec/smoke/beis-opss-text-relay/README.md

-Simple app for relying sms for smoke test.
+# Simple app for relying sms for smoke test.

+## API

 Has 2 api endpoints: